hku-systems/SOTER/README.md

 **Expected results:**

 - SOTER's fingerprint l2 distance distribution (i.e., `figure8a-oblifp.pdf`) is close to a
   normal distribution.
-Note that, some fluctuations may occur as SOTER randomly derives fingerprints at runtime.
+Note that, some fluctuations may occur as SOTER randomly derives fingerprints at runtime for security.
 - Baseline's fingerprint l2 distance distribution (i.e., `figure8b-fixedfp.pdf`)
   has spikes at a small distance and does not share the form of normal distribution.